-TaxSlayer’s Simply Free plan is not without its downsides, though.
+TaxSlayer’s Free File Federal has some key downsides, however.
 Once built to support tax situations across the complexity spectrum, the Simply Free plan is now for the simplest situations only – those appropriate for Form 1040EZ.
 Plus, you can’t take advantage of TaxSlayer’s audit assistance services or use the website’s live chat feature.
 And though phone support is available from TaxSlayer’s nonprofessional customer service team, TaxSlayer pushes higher-paying clients – those using the Premium and Self-Employed editions – to the front of the line when they call.
 So if you call at a busy time, plan to get comfortable.

 See our full TaxSlayer Review for a complete analysis.

 2. eSmart Tax Free Plan

-If you need to file your state taxes, eSmart charges $29.95 per state under the Free plan.
+If you need to file your state taxes, eSmart charges $19.95 per state (with a few exceptions) under the Free plan.
 That’s roughly on par with competitors that don’t include state returns for free.
 However, you can’t pay your filing fees with your refund – a substantial shortcoming.

 See our full eSmart Tax Review for a complete analysis.